rails/rails/guides/source/security.md

 INFO: _CSS Injection is actually JavaScript injection, because some browsers (IE, some versions of Safari and others) allow JavaScript in CSS.
 Think twice about allowing custom CSS in your web application._

-CSS Injection is explained best by a well-known worm, the "MySpace Samy worm":http://namb.la/popular/tech.html.
+CSS Injection is explained best by a well-known worm, the [MySpace Samy worm](http://namb.la/popular/tech.html).
 This worm automatically sent a friend request to Samy (the attacker) simply by visiting his profile.
 Within several hours he had over 1 million friend requests, but it creates too much traffic on MySpace, so that the site goes offline.
 The following is a technical explanation of the worm.

 MySpace blocks many tags, however it allows CSS.
 So the worm's author put JavaScript into CSS like this: